 For NEJM Healer users, if you register and use NEJM Healer, your educational institution and persons associated with your educational institution will have access to your personal information and performance data associated with your use of NEJM Healer.
 Such data may include, but not be limited to, the cases you worked on, your performance on those cases, and other metrics associated with your use of NEJM Healer.

-Subject to applicable law, we may disclose information about you (i) if we are required to do so by law, regulation or legal process, such as a subpoena; (ii) in response to requests by government entities, such as law enforcement authorities; (iii) when we believe disclosure is necessary or appropriate to prevent physical, financial or other harm, injury or loss; or (iv) in connection with an investigation of suspected or actual unlawful activity.
+Legal Process.
+Subject to applicable law, we may disclose information about you: (i) if we are required to do so by law, regulation or legal process, such as a subpoena; (ii) in response to requests by government entities, such as law enforcement authorities; (iii) when we believe disclosure is necessary or appropriate to prevent physical, financial or other harm, injury or loss; or (iv) in connection with an investigation of suspected or actual unlawful activity.

-We endeavor to keep your personal information confidential and protected against unauthorized access, misuse or alteration with commercially reasonable physical, technical, and administrative measures.
+We endeavor to keep your Personal Information confidential and protected against unauthorized access, misuse or alteration with commercially reasonable physical, technical, and administrative measures.
 However, as effective as these measures are, no security system is impenetrable.
 We cannot guarantee the security of electronic data nor can we guarantee that the information you supply will not be intercepted.

 User-Generated Content Forums

-Any data or personal information that you submit to us as user-generated content becomes public and may be used by the MMS in connection with the Services and other NEJM Group and MMS publications and offerings in any and all media.
+Any data or Personal Information that you submit to us as user-generated content becomes public and may be used by the MMS in connection with the Services and other NEJM Group and MMS publications and offerings in any and all media.

 Cross-Border Transfer of Your Information